How To Make The Best Scrambled Eggs

 Servings: 2 servings

 These soft, fluffy scrambled eggs cook up perfectly creamy and buttery every time with just a few simple ingredients and one skillet.
-A gentle low-heat method keeps the eggs tender instead of dry or rubbery, making this an easy foolproof breakfast recipe ready in less than 10 minutes.
+A gentle low-heat method creates big curds and keeps the eggs tender instead of dry or rubbery, making this an easy foolproof breakfast recipe ready in less than 10 minutes.

 • 4 large eggs